 Beckman Coulter's sales and distribution networks are being integrated into the Danaher organization.
 Prior to its acquisition by Danaher, the company primarily marketed products through its own sales force, but relied on independent distributors in certain markets.
 The company sells to individual hospitals and labs, as well as to hospital group purchasing organization such as HealthTrust.
 Additionally, the company is the North American distributor of Instrumentation Laboratory's hemostasis (blood disorder testing) products, sold mainly under the ACL brand.

-Beckman Coulter is part of Danaher's Life Sciences & Diagnostics segment, which contributes about 70% of total company revenue.
+Beckman Coulter is part of Danaher's Life Sciences & Diagnostics segment, which contributes about 36% of the parent's total company revenues.